marvin-j97/saros/README.md

 ### getStats()

-Count all files but also include more detailed stats
+Count all *.js files recursively, ignoring `node_modules` but also include more detailed stats

 ```javascript
 const saros = require("saros");